top of page

 • Galaxus and Digitec usually offer some of the cheapest electronics prices in Europe due to low Swiss VAT.

-7. Swiss Travel Pass versus Swiss Half Fare Card
+7. Swiss Travel Pass Versus Swiss Half Fare Card

-The Swiss Travel Pass is ideal if your itinerary includes multiple regions such as Lucerne, Interlaken, Zermatt and Montreux.
-It includes unlimited trains, buses and boats, free entry to more than five hundred museums and free mountain rides such as Rigi, Stoos and Stanserhorn.
+Choosing the right transport pass makes a big difference.
+The Swiss Travel Pass is ideal if your itinerary includes multiple regions such as Lucerne, Interlaken, Zermatt, and Montreux.
+It includes unlimited trains, buses, and boats, free entry to more than five hundred museums, and free mountain rides such as Rigi, Stoos, and Stanserhorn.
+A detailed guide is available here.

 For longer stays or more flexible trips, the Swiss Half Fare Card often saves more.
 It gives fifty percent off almost all trains and mountain lifts.
+Official information is available on the SBB website.
+Families should also check the Swiss Family Card, which allows children aged six to sixteen to travel for free with an adult pass holder.

-8. Must have apps for Switzerland
+8. Must-Have Apps for Switzerland

 • MeteoSwiss is the most reliable weather app for Switzerland, especially in the mountains.

-• SwitzerlandMobility is my personal favorite and includes hiking, biking and winter routes with difficulty levels and closures.
+• SwitzerlandMobility is my personal favorite and includes hiking, biking, and winter routes with difficulty levels and closures.

 • JustEat.ch is useful for food delivery and discounts.